-- Please speak to us if you have any concerns. - We will inform parents/carers of any concerns we have and will offer help and support as necessary. - We will seek your permission to share information. - We will involve you and actively encourage you to participate in any meetings regarding your child. - We will consult with other agencies when we have concerns that a child or young person may have been abused, neglected, or exploited. - \ (providing this does not compromise safety)
+- Please speak to us if you have any concerns. - We will inform parents/carers of any concerns we have and will offer help and support as necessary. - We will seek your consent to share information\. - We will involve you and actively encourage you to participate in any meetings regarding your child. - We will consult with other agencies when we have concerns that a child or young person may have been abused, neglected, or exploited. - \ (providing this does not compromise safety.
+Please note consent can be overridden for Child Protection purposes).